When L&I Decides to Dump You, Who is Going to Stop Them?

 There are two main reasons this money goes through the lawyers office:

 Lawyers are required to handle client funds honestly.
-There are rules for lawyers which require lawyers to use trust accounts, report to the client in writing how funds are distributed, and promptly deliver the clients’ money to them.
+There are bar association rules for lawyers.
+These rules require lawyers to use trust accounts, report to the client in writing how funds are distributed, and promptly deliver the clients’ money to them.

 The Rules of Professional Conduct (RPC) 1.15 A&B set out the precise rules for how lawyers must safeguard clients property.

 The rules apply to the receipt and distribution of time loss money by lawyers.
 In particular:

 Workers compensation for lawyers is litigation heavy.
 This means the lawyer is busy with trial oriented work that only the lawyer can do.
 The result is that the efficient lawyer will use paralegals and legal assistants in workers compensation to help them get things done.
 The paralegals job is to handle regular office affairs, so the attorney has time to work on case preparation and litigation.
 Paralegals will keep the attorney from being constantly interrupted by client concerns the paralegal can adequately handle.
 It’s their job to shield the attorney, but not totally block access.
 Paralegals are important people.
-They need to get the job done, and while they are doing their job, they need to both know what is going on in your case and they need to tell the truth.
+They need to get the job done.
+They need to both know what is going on in your case and they need to communicate clearly and honestly.